0xMrNobody/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 - [Yubikey 2FA](https://www.yubico.com/) authentication devices to secure the email account, as well as other accounts, which grants a higher level of security than other 2FA methods.

 ### Managing Passwords Properly

 Passwords are the keys to the kingdom and the assets within it.
-As such, securing them should be a top priority.
+As such, securing them is a top priority.
 Again, we are faced with a version of the Security Triad problem (Confidentiality, Integrity, Accessibility).
 Passwords must be kept a secret, they must also be hard to guess or brute-force, and they must be easily accessible so we can use our sensitive data to conduct our day-to-day tasks.
 The following protocols attempt to prioritize the confidentiality and security of the passwords, while still maintaining an acceptable level of accessibility.

 - Choose passwords with at least 12-22 characters (including capital and lower-case letters, numbers and symbols) OR passphrases that are at least 20 characters long.